- Ph.D. in Energy, Environmental & Chemical Engineering, Washington University in St. Louis, 2015

 - Miller Institute for Basic Research, Postdoctoral Fellow, University of California, Berkeley, 2015-2018

 Jessica’s research interests include functionalized composites, surface chemistry, and targeted removal and recovery of wastewater constituents.
-Dr. Ray is interested in a holistic and fundamental understanding of mechanisms governing composite performance from conceptualization to application, as well as ways to incorporate these new adsorbents into existing wastewater treatment infrastructure.
-Current research projects include selective removal of recalcitrant perfluoralkyl substances from wastewater, and design of inexpensive modified adsorbents for stormwater treatment during aquifer recharge.
+Dr. Ray is interested in a holistic and fundamental understanding of mechanisms governing composite performance from conceptualization to application, as well as ways to incorporate these new composite materials into existing wastewater treatment infrastructure.
+Current research projects include selective removal and destructive treatment of recalcitrant perfluoralkyl substances from groundwater, and design of inexpensive engineered geomedia for urban stormwater contaminant removal during aquifer recharge.

 - Jessica R. Ray, Whitney Wong, and Young-Shin Jun, “Antiscaling Efficiency of CaCO3 and CaSO4 on Polyethylene Glycol (PEG)-modified Reverse Osmosis Membranes in the Presence of Humic Acid: Interplay of Membrane Surface Properties and Water Chemistry,” Physical Chemistry Chemical Physics, 2017, 19 (7), 5647-5657.